secretstartups/handbook/content/handbook/marketing/marketing-operations/vimeo.md

 ## Create

 [Vimeo Create](https://vimeo.zendesk.com/hc/en-us/articles/360037832151-Vimeo-Create-overview) is Vimeo's new video maker tool.
 It allows you to easily and quickly create your own video from stock videos, photos, and personal videos.
-[See the knowledgebase article](https://vimeo.zendesk.com/hc/en-us/articles/360037832151-Vimeo-Create-overview) for a full tutorial.
+[See the knowledge base article](https://vimeo.zendesk.com/hc/en-us/articles/360037832151-Vimeo-Create-overview) for a full tutorial.

 ## Upload